Instructional Skill Level Descriptions

 Prerequisite: Level 4 Skills

-Level 5 builds on the freestyle and backstroke skills learned in Level 4.
-Students increase endurance and begin to learn breaststroke and butterfly kicks, standing dives and front somersaults in the water.
+Level 5 builds on the breaststroke and butterfly skills learned in Level 4.
+Students increase endurance and demonstrate the ability to swim all 4 strokes with proper techinique.

 Successful completion of Level 5 requires: